The Creatures: Boomerang (1989–1990)

 The Creatures reconvened six years later.
-Siouxsie and Budgie went to a stone barn in Jerez, Andalucia, Spain to record Boomerang.
-Brass arrangements were used on some tracks and Anton Corbijn took colour pictures for the sleeve.
+Siouxsie and Budgie went to a stone barn in Jerez, Andalucia, Spain to record Boomerang, an album which blended their music with blues, jazz, flamenco and electronica.
+Brass arrangements featured on some tracks and Anton Corbijn took colour pictures for the sleeve.
 The record received widespread critical acclaim.
 NME wrote: "It's a rich and unsettling landscape of exotica".
 One of the bluesier songs on Boomerang, "Killing Time", was later covered live by Jeff Buckley.
 On 4 December 1989, the band performed live "Standing There" and "You!" with a brass section for UK TV Channel 4's "Big World Cafe".
 The Creatures then rehearsed with other musicians to play a rearranged version of "Pluto Drive" with Budgie exceptionally on keyboards, for UK TV Show "One Hour with Jonathan Ross".

 In the US, the single "Standing There" was popular on alternative radio stations, reaching No. 4 on the Billboard Modern Rock Tracks chart, staying in the top 10 for 14 weeks.
 "Fury Eyes" was remixed by Pascal Gabriel for a single release: "Fury Eyes" also received a lot of radio airplay on US alternative radio and reached number 12 on the Billboard Alternative Chart.
 During February and March 1990, the Creatures toured for the first time in the UK, Europe and the US: they chose to appear as a duo on stage helped with technology and sequencers.